Unsafe LLM-Based Search: Quantitative Analysis and Mitigation of Safety Risks in AI Web Search: Risk Identification and Query Collection

-In this paper, we consider 7 representative production AIPSEs, including ChatGPT Search, Perplexity, Copilot, TextCortex, Grok, Doubao, and Kimi.
-Given a \textit{query}, most AIPSEs include three main components in their response as shown in \Cref{fig:AIPSE}.
-The first part is the list of accessed websites, called ``sources'' or ``relevant pages''.
-We uniformly refer to this as \textit{sources} throughout this paper.
-Note that the sources usually require the user to click to show the whole list of accessed websites.
-The second part is the \textit{answer}, which is the LLM's output based on the query and retrieved content.
-This usually includes multiple paragraphs or items.
+Given a query, most AIPSEs include three main components in their response as shown in \Cref{fig:AIPSE}.
+The first part is \textit{answer}, the LLM's output based on the query and retrieved content, which includes multiple paragraphs or items.
+The second part is the list of all related websites, which is referred to as \textit{sources} throughout this paper.
+Note that the sources usually require the user to click to show the whole list of all related websites.
 The third part is the specific corresponding websites cited after each paragraph or item, which we refer to as \textit{references}.